geeknik/my-awesome-stars/topics.md

 ## chatgpt-api

+- [promptslab/Awesome-Prompt-Engineering](https://github.com/promptslab/Awesome-Prompt-Engineering) - This repository contains a hand-curated resources for Prompt Engineering with a focus on Generative Pre-trained Transformer (GPT), ChatGPT, PaLM etc
 - [mbarinov/repogpt](https://github.com/mbarinov/repogpt) - RepoGPT: AI-powered GitHub assistant to chat, manage, and explore your repos effortlessly.
 - [IntelligenzaArtificiale/Free-Auto-GPT](https://github.com/IntelligenzaArtificiale/Free-Auto-GPT) - Free Auto GPT with NO paids API is a repository that offers a simple version of Auto GPT, an autonomous AI agent capable of performing tasks independently.
 Unlike other versions, our implementation do
 - [deiucanta/chatpad](https://github.com/deiucanta/chatpad) - Not just another ChatGPT user-interface!